 School outreach programme Offers Self-Development Skills and Support to Teenage Girls

 Every week, teacher Azizah Begum Mohd Ismail has to turn away young girls who come to see her, asking to be included in the School Outreach Programme.
 The School Outreach Programme is conducted in Primary Schools as a prelude to the RYTHM Foundation’s Maharani Programme.

 “Each class can only accommodate 30 students.
-Ever since the other students saw what the Maharani girls have been working on and producing at the end of their classes, they have expressed interest to join too,” she said when met at SRJK (T) Mahathma Gandhi Kalasalai.
+Ever since the other students saw what the girls in the School Outreach Programme have been working on and producing at the end of their classes, they have expressed interest to join too,” she said when met at SJK (T) Mahathma Gandhi Kalasalai.

 Leaning forward, Azizah said the girls were mostly from lower-income families with some from broken homes, absent fathers and single parents.

 They told her how much the classes mean to them.